gabriel-bornea/monadyssey/docs/monadyssey-core/io.md

 predictable and structured way.
 By encapsulating computations as lazy, referentially transparent operations, `IO` ensures **side effects** only occur when explicitly triggered.
 This approach promotes clean, maintainable code while allowing us to handle errors as **first-class citizens** within our domain.

+If you'd like to see a full working example of these concepts in action, check out the [monadyssey showcase](https://github.com/gabriel-bornea/monadyssey-showcase).
+The showcase demonstrates how to integrate `IO` into an application that retrieves and displays weather data, combining functional programming principles with real-world use cases.